CrySkyVR/CementeryUnity/README.md

 # CementeryUnity
-VR experience on a cementery
+VR experience on a cemetery